Self-Publishing Info - Kris Waldherr Art and Words: the official site of bestselling author Kris Waldherr

 Q. What software did you use to design your books?

 A. I used Vellum for print and ebook.
 If you’re on a Mac, I highly recommend it!
 The covers were designed in Photoshop.
-However, I’m currently planning a more complicated design for The Goddess Tarot 25th Anniversary Edition, which will be printed in color.
-I plan to use Adobe InDesign for that.
+However, I used Adobe InDesign for The Goddess Tarot 25th Anniversary Edition and Tarot for Storytellers.
+Both books had so many graphics that a more powerful design program was required, especially since the Goddess Tarot Anniversary book was in full color.

 Q. I’m curious whether you hired an editor.